FARM LOAN PROGRAMS

 - Financing from participating lenders must have an amortization period of at least 30 years and cannot have a balloon payment due within the first 20 years of the loan.

 A loan made to eligible applicants to purchase, enlarge, or make capital improvements to family farms, or to promote soil and water conservation and protection.
 Maximum loan amount is $300,000.
-A percentage of direct farm ownership loan funds is targeted for beginning farmers and socially disadvantaged applicants.
+A percentage of direct farm ownership loan funds are targeted for beginning farmers

 Loans are available to eligible applicants who have incurred substantial financial losses from a disaster.
 Maximum outstanding loan amount is $500,000.

 A loan made by another lender and guaranteed by FSA to eligible applicants to purchase, enlarge, or make capital improvements to family farms, or to promote soil and water conservation and protection.
-A percentage of guaranteed farm ownership loan funds is targeted for beginning farmers.
+A percentage of guaranteed farm ownership loan funds are targeted for beginning

 for more information on guaranteed loans.